fpsvogel/pipeful/README.md

+_UPDATE, March 2023: Here's an approach that is far simpler and less hacky, and achieves nearly the same thing: https://www.gregnavis.com/articles/elixir-style-pipelines-in-9-lines-of-ruby.html_

+_UPDATE, May 2022: I have removed this gem from RubyGems.
+I've changed my mind and I no longer think this syntax is helpful.
+In fact, it can easily become a source of confusion and bugs.
+So I'm no longer maintaining this gem._

 # Pipeful

 Pipeful makes it easy to pipe data through functions (callable objects).
 Just write the function classes and then chain them with the `>>` operator: